MohamedAliMerali/React-18---Code-with-mosh/01 - Building components.md

 4. Open the @ you got on the browser

 Now open that folder with VS Code with the command: "code ."

+# initialize git repository

+- Steps:

+1. git init <!-- initialize git repository -->
+2. git add . <!-- add all the changes in the Current directory to staging area-->
+3. git commit -m "Initial commit" <!-- add all the changes in the Current directory to staging area-->

 # Project structure